WilsonNdiko/anti-fraud-drug-traceability/README.md

 **Why it matters:**
 - Directly addresses the problem of **fake drugs** in low-resource environments.
-- Judges can instantly see **“fraud detection in action”**—a high-impact demo moment.

 - Demonstrates **smart contract logic enforcing rules** on Hedera.

 **How it works:**